John L. Gililland, MD, Infertility Specialist

 The year 2010 was spent in language school in France.
 During the following four years, they served at Hôpital Femmes et Enfants in Koutiala, Mali.
 Dr. Gililland was the Director of Women’s Services at the hospital and cared for patients with all manner of gynecologic pathology (e.g. fibroids, ovarian tumors, cancer), and for pregnant patients with every obstetrical problem and complication imaginable.

-In his practice in Africa, he also consulted with and treated a multitude of couples with infertility, not only from the local area, but also from many surrounding countries.
+In his practice in Africa, he also consulted with and treated a multitude of patients with infertility, not only from the local area, but also from many surrounding countries.

 During the fall of 2014, Dr. Gililland (Dr. G) and his wife of 40 years (yes, they were very young when they were married) decided to return to the US.
 They have 3 sons and 3 grandchildren and elected to return because of their desire to be closer to their family.